flutter/website/src/deployment/windows.md

 ## Set up your application in the Partner Center

-Manage an applications life cycle in the [Microsoft Partner Center][microsoftpartner].
+Manage an application's life cycle in the [Microsoft Partner Center][microsoftpartner].

 First off, it is necessary to reserve the application name and ensure that the required rights to the name exist.
 Once the name is reserved, the application